onumahkalusamuel/TelegramClickBot/README.md

 If you notice that a bot action has taken over 30 seconds, you need to go to the telegram account and either complete that action manually or skip it for the bot to continue...

 # **CREDITS**
-Thanks to SirGibbs for drawing my attention to Telegram Bots
+Thanks to SirGibbs for drawing my attention to Telegram Bots Thanks to Jason for disturbing me to update the script again